 History of Gdynia

+Before we write about what to do in Gdynia, let’s begin with a short introduction of the city.
 Gdynia was a small fishermen village but it started to grow at the beginning of the XXth century, when more visitors came to Gdynia to rest by the sea.
 In 1922 the Polish government decided to build a harbour here.
 This was due to the fact that Gdansk became the Free City, and access to its harbour was limited by Germans.
 Then the number of inhabitants of Gdynia grew rapidly, and in 1926 Gdynia received city privileges.
 Until the Second World War Gdynia and its harbour grew, but then it fell under Nazi occupation.
-It was liberated in 1945, and shortly before that big civil ship, Gustlof, left the port.
+It was liberated in 1945 Shortly before that big civil ship, Gustlof, left the port.
 It was afterwards sunk by a Russian submarine and became Baltic’s biggest shipwreck and underwater cemetery.

 After the Second World War Gdynia grew again, and it was a witness to people’s struggle for freedom again.
 In 1970 soldiers opened fire to shipyard workers going to work, and about 20 people died.
 Victims have been commemorated with a monument close to the Gdynia Stocznia train station.